 In compliance with the applicable local and European Solvency II requirements, overall performance of the ORSA requires the combination of multiple pieces of information coming from existing processes in the organisation.
-The Risk Function coordinates the ORSA process throughout the year.
+Overall ORSA process is coordinated by the Risk Function throughout the year.

-The Company ORSA process and report include all operational entities of the Company including LIPCC (as a non-European third-party entity).
+The ORSA process and report include all operational entities of the Company including LIPCC (as a non-European third-party entity).